Automated Tests

 The goal of automated testing

-Developers should be able to make changes in the codebase quickly and confidently.
-A big part of this means knowing that new changes have not impacted other functionality in the system and everything continues to work as expected.
+A key part of this confidence comes from knowing that new changes have not impacted other functionality in the system and everything continues to work as expected.
+Automation of testing should speed up development in two significant areas:

 - While making changes, new automated tests can be run regularly to ensure (without lots of manual effort) that the changes continue to work as expected